 A large group of critiques opposed the idea of Chicago Spire from the very beginning.
-Donald Trump, the infamous politician, and the current president candidate, discarded the design with rather harsh disapproval.
+Donald Trump, the infamous politician, and the current presidential candidate discarded the design with rather harsh disapproval.
 “I don’t think this is a real project.
-It’s a total charade”, he was interviewed for New York Times in 2005.
+It’s a total charade”, he was interviewed for the New York Times in 2005.
 Many people compared it to a drill bit, twisted tree, Twizzlers or in the worst case, a Zucchini.
 Antony Wood, the Council on Tall Buildings and Urban Habitats, encouraged the project by stating, “these are buildings that are built for far more than economic return.
 They’re built to put a city on the map”.
-Nevertheless, Calatrava prefers to establish a more modernized building on the issue of revitalizing the decade old design.
+Nevertheless, Calatrava prefers to establish a more modernized building on the issue of revitalizing the decade-old design.

 Currently, the Chicago Spire adorns the hall of fame for the unaccomplished ambitions of the windy city Chicago along with Eliel Saarinen, Adolf Loos, Walter Gropius and others.

 Project Year: Excavation of the foundation started in the middle of 2007 and suddenly stopped in 2008

 Architect of record: Perkins+Will